amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 The variables x, y, ψ and v are received from the simulator.
 The x, y position are in the map coordinates and are converted into the vehicle coordinate system.

 **Actuators**
-The actuation includes throttle (controls acceleration) and steering angle (controls orientation) of the car.
+The actuation includes throttle (controls acceleration/braking) and steering angle (controls orientation) of the car.
 These are obtained from the result of the solver and passed to the simulator.

 **Update Equations**
 The update equations are basically kinematic equations of motion used to set constaints on the optimization problem so that the optimization takes in to account the vehicle dynamics.